Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-stop-form-submit.md

 ## Handle form submits in JavaScript

-To catch the form submit in JavaScript, we have to have the form available in our code.
+To catch the form submitted in JavaScript, we have to have the form available in our code.

 The easiest way would be to add a selector.
 This could be a `querySelector` or fetch the form by its unique ID.